snitchbcc/articles/2021/2/original-language.md

 ---
-thumbnail: "content://random_letters (1).jpeg"
+thumbnail: content://random_letters (1).jpeg
+title: >-
-title: "We Wrote This Article In Our Own Original Language And The Jokes Don't Translate But Trust Us They're Great"
+  We Wrote This Article In Our Own Original Language And The Jokes Don't Translate But Trust Us They're Great
+authors:
-authors: Eli Buehler
+  - Eli Buehler
 date: 24
 tags:
   - culture